D-Robotics/hobot_dnn/dnn_node/README.md

 - Ultra: Supports compilation on Ultra Ubuntu system and cross-compilation using Docker on PC.

 - X5: Supports compilation on X5 Ubuntu system and cross-compilation using Docker on PC.

+- S100: Supports compilation on S100 Ubuntu system and cross-compilation using Docker on PC.

 - X86: Supports compilation on X86 Ubuntu system.